beingaryan/Sign-To-Speech-Conversion/README.md

 * Fork the repository at your profile
 * Git Clone the repository to your local machine.
 * pip install - r requirements.txt
-* Download the dataset from [LINK](https://drive.google.com/drive/folders/16ce6Hc4U5Qr6YBArcozoYom6TT5-7oSc?usp=sharing)
+* Download the dataset from the mentioned [LINK](https://drive.google.com/drive/folders/16ce6Hc4U5Qr6YBArcozoYom6TT5-7oSc?usp=sharing).
-* Load the Dataset and Training file.
-Run [Train_File](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/ASL_train.ipynb)
+* Load the Dataset and the Training file from [Train_File](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/ASL_train.ipynb).
-* Predict Real-Time Sentences using [Real-Time](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/ASL_Real-Time.ipynb)
+* Predict Real-Time Sentences using [Real-Time](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/ASL_Real-Time.ipynb) file.
-* NOTE: You can directly use [asl_classifier.h5](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/asl_classifier.h5) trained by me for real-time predictions.
+* NOTE: You can directly use [asl_classifier.h5](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/asl_classifier.h5) file trained by me for real-time predictions in [Real-Time](https://github.com/beingaryan/Automated-Sign-To-Speech-Conversion/blob/master/ASL_Real-Time.ipynb) file.

 ## Results and Analysis
 * The model has been trained on a python based environment on Jupyter platform for 20 epochs.